 Once purely a "local" church known as "the little church on the hill," our members now travel from as far away as The Bronx, Queens, and Brewster, to participate in our unique way of proclaiming what we believe as Episcopalians in the Diocese of New York.
 And we are so fortunate to be able to proclaim and live out God's word in a beautiful chapel and parish hall set on six acres.
 Our chapel, built in 1859, has been the church home to Norman Rockwell, among other New Rochelle notables.

-We are proud of our 158-year history, but we are especially proud to say that in 2010 we are an "open church" that constantly and purposefully seeks to create a living community, a safe place for all people, welcoming everyone regardless of their denominational background or their faith tradition (or lack of one).
-We hope you'll join us on Sunday mornings at 10:30 a.m., or for one of our tag sales or fundraisers that are listed on our events page.
-We can promise you one thing: it won't be dull!
+We are proud of our 157-year history, but we are especially proud to say that in 2016 we are an "open church" that constantly and purposefully seeks to create a living community, welcoming everyone regardless of their denominational background or their faith tradition (or lack of one).
+We hope you'll join us on Sunday mornings 10:30 a.m., with Sunday school, or for one of our tag sales or fundraisers that are listed on our events page.
+We can promise you one thing: It won't be dull!

 I invite you to join us for worship this Sunday, June 26, at 10:30 a.m., after which we will go into Manhattan and carry our St. John’s banner down Fifth Avenue to celebrate LGBTQ Pride.
 This will be our second year that we join with other parishes in the Episcopal Diocese of New York and march together in front of the Bishop’s float.
 Whether you are LGBTQ or not, I encourage you to walk with us as we spread the message of St. John’s being a place of worship where all people are welcome!
 This is a great way to show the power of a loving community following the events of Orlando and elsewhere.